mzott/Psi4-OpenMM-Interface/README.md

 * ` conda install -c omnia openmm `

 4. Install additional dependencies:
-* Antechamber is used to calculate atom types automatically; if you have AmberTools installed, you should have Atechamber already and this step is unnecessary.
+* Antechamber is used to calculate atom types automatically; if you have AmberTools installed, you should have Antechamber already and this step is unnecessary.
 If you need Antechamber:

     ` conda install -c omnia ambermini=16.16.0 `
 * OpenBabel is also used to help switch between file formats: